-(1) Mr. Fernando Ganoza did not receive any compensation in consideration of the services he provided as a director.

-(2) Mr. Jorge Ganoza did not receive any compensation in consideration of the services he provided as a director.

-- (3) Pursuant to a Management Services Agreement between the Corporation and Seabord (as defined below), Mr. Tsang's remuneration is paid by Seabord.
-See "Management Contracts" for a description of the material terms of the Management Services Agreement. - (4) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.48, exercise price of C\$0.48, an option life of 5 years, a risk-free interest rate of 0.41% and a volatility of 80%.
-See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2020. - (5) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.30, exercise price of C\$0.30, an option life of 5 years, a risk-free interest rate of 1.49% and a volatility of 78%.
-See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2019. - (6) The stock option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following assumptions: stock price of C\$0.69, exercise price of C\$0.69, an option life of 5 years, a risk-free interest rate of 2.09% and a volatility of 80%.
-See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2018. - (7) Discretionary cash bonuses that were granted to certain NEOs for 2018. - (8) Discretionary cash bonuses that were granted to certain NEOs for 2020. - (9) Grant of RSU's on October 9, 2020 which vest over a 3-year period and are payable in cash. - (10) Grant of RSU's on May 2, 2019 which vest over a 3-year period and are payable in cash. - (11) Grant of RSU's on February 22, 2018 which vest over a 3-year period and are payable in cash.
+- (1) Mr. Fernando Ganoza did not receive any compensation in consideration of the services he provided as a director. - (2) Mr. Jorge Ganoza did not receive any compensation in consideration of the services he provided as a director. - (3) Mr. Herrero was appointed CFO of the Corporation on July 2, 2021. - (4) Pursuant to a Management Services Agreement between the Corporation and Seabord (as defined below), Mr. Tsang's remuneration is paid by Seabord.
+See "Management Contracts" for a description of the material terms of the Management Services Agreement.
+Mr. Tsang resigned his position as CFO of the Corporation on July 2, 2021. - (5) The Option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.65, exercise price of C\$0.65, an option life of 5 years, a risk-free interest rate of 0.78% and a volatility of 74%.
+See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2021. - (5.1)The Option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.57•, exercise price of C\$0.57, an option life of 5 years, a risk-free interest rate of 0.78% and a volatility of 72%.
+See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2021. - (6) The Option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.48, exercise price of C\$0.48, an option life of 5 years, a risk-free interest rate of 0.41% and a volatility of 80%.
+See the table under "Incentive Plan Awards" for the "in-the-money" value of these options on December 31, 2021. - (7) The Option benefit is the grant date fair value using the Black-Scholes option pricing model (see discussion below) using the following weighted average assumptions: stock price of C\$0.30, exercise price of C\$0.30, an option life of 5 years, a risk-free interest rate of 1.49% and a volatility of 78%.
+See the table under "Incentive Plan Awards" for the "in-the money value" of these options on December 31, 2021. - (8) Discretionary cash bonuses that were granted to certain NEOs for 2021. - (9) Discretionary cash bonuses that were granted to certain NEOs for 2020. - (10) Grant of RSUs on April 20, 2021 which vest over a 3-year period and are payable in cash. - (11) Grant of RSUs on October 20, 2020 which vest over a 3-year period and are payable in cash. - (12) Grant of RSUs on May 2, 2019 which vest over a 3-year period and are payable in cash.